Millions of Indonesians choose a new president in one of the world's biggest elections - ExBulletin

 Millions of Indonesians choose a new president in one of the world's biggest elections

-JAKARTA Millions of Indonesians elected a new president on Wednesday. third largest democracy in the world aspires to become a global economic power, just over 25 years after emerging from a brutal authoritarian era.
+JAKARTA, Indonesia (AP) Millions of Indonesians were electing a new president Wednesday as the world's third-largest democracy aspires to become a global economic power, just over 25 years after emerging from a brutal authoritarian era.

-Indonesia's current defense minister, accused of human rights atrocities as a former general, and two former governors are battling to succeed the President Joko Widodo, still very popular.
+Indonesia's current defense minister, accused of human rights atrocities as a former general, and two former governors are vying to succeed the still popular President Joko Widodo.

 The widows' rise from a riverside slum to her country's presidency showed the dynamism of her Southeast Asian country's democracy in a region plagued by authoritarian regimes.